xitop/edzed/docs/simulation.rst

   - block class (e.g. ``FSM``) to select all blocks of given type (the given class and its subclasses)

-  Number of blocks processed is returned.
+  Number of distinct blocks processed is returned.

 Example: debug all blocks except Inputs::